ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 http://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/06/lecture-06.pdf
 -->

-### Regularization

 ## Logistic Regression

-Logistic regression is a variation on normal regression, designed to be used for classification instead of the prediction of a continuous value.
-We will here apply logistic regression to the problem of binary classification, where the two classes are represented by the values 0 and 1 of the target variable.
+Logistic regression is a variation on normal regression that is designed to be used for classification instead of the prediction of a continuous value.
+We will here apply logistic regression to the problem of binary classification, where the two classes are represented by the target variable values of 0 and 1.

 One may be tempted to solve this problem by encoding the target into 0 and 1 values and then performing normal regression.
 However, this will create a regression function whose range can be all real numbers, where as the real range of our target variable is only the discrete values 0 and 1.
-One may attempt to fix this by associating values from the regression that are closer to 1 with the class 1 and values that are closer to 0 with the class 0.
+One may attempt to fix this by picking a threshold in the space of the regression output and labeling points with value greater that this threshold as being class 1 and points less than the threshold as being class 0.
 And this may work reasonably well!
 Logistic regression is essentially a more principled version of this approach, and the extra formalism endows it with some nice additional properties.

-It's clear that a regression by itself can't be used to model a discrete variable; regressions model continuous variables.
+It's clear that a regression by itself can't be used to model a discrete variable, as regressions model only continuous variables.
 So, in order to be able to use a regression in the context of a classification problem, we have to find a continuous variable that occurs within the classification model and we need to find a way to use regression to model that variable.

 A common model for binary classification problems is assuming that each data point randomly picks between the two output classes with some probability, and that probability depends on the value of the input features: